 1964 – 1990

 The main element of the Aflac logo is people.
 They are depicted in the center of a vertical oval, similar to a medallion.
-The drawing is a contour, black and white, executed in a realistic style.
-It represents the key unit of any society – a strong and happy family.
-Their well-being is shown through their expensive clothing; content smiles on their faces, confident poses, and kind-hearted gazes.
+The drawing is a black-and-white contour executed in a realistic style.
+It represents the key unit of any society, a strong and happy family.
+Their well-being is evident in their expensive clothing, contented smiles, confident poses, and kind-hearted gazes.
 Surrounding objects are made as background, so they are blurred and lack a clear structure.
-This reaffirms that the main focus for the insurance company is family values.
+This reaffirms that the insurance company’s main focus is family values.

-The central area is surrounded by a wide dark band with light lettering.
-On the right and left, it is divided by stars, forming two parts: the upper part contains the phrase “American Family Life,” while the lower part has “Assurance Company.”
+A wide dark band surrounds the central area with light lettering.
+On the right and left, it is divided by stars into two parts: the upper part contains the phrase “American Family Life,” while the lower part contains “Assurance Company.”
 Although the fonts differ, both are sans-serif.
 The first half of the name uses wide and rounded letters, while the second half uses classic print letters.
 The most original is the “A” and “E” with unusual crossbars.

 1990 – 2005

-After shortening the name to an abbreviation, a logo with a two-level inscription appeared: one line contains “Aflac,” and the other has “Incorporated.”
-The word in the upper row is set in a large font with uppercase glyphs.
+After shortening the name to an abbreviation, a logo with a two-line inscription appeared: one line reads “Aflac,” and the other “Incorporated.”
+The word in the upper row is set in large, uppercase glyphs.
 They are semi-bold, decorative, italic, and have sharp serifs.
 The second inscription, on the other hand, is thin.
 However, it matches the style of the one below and is separated from it by two lines.

 The family image is now improvised: it looks like four blue figures without any specifics.
 The people in the center are taller than those on the right and left, suggesting they are parents with children.
 Designers moved them from the center to the left part of the emblem, placing them directly on the capital letter “A.” For better contrast, they colored the inscription black.